argilla-io/argilla/docs/_source/practical_guides/create_dataset.md

 - `fields`: The list of fields to show in the record card.
 The order in which the fields will appear in the UI matches the order of this list.
 - `questions`: The list of questions to show in the form.
 The order in which the questions will appear in the UI matches the order of this list.
-- `guidelines` (optional): A set of guidelines for the annotators.
-These will appear in the dataset settings in the UI.
 - `metadata`(optional): The list of metadata properties included in this dataset.
 - `extra_metadata_properties` (optional): A boolean to specify whether this dataset will allow metadata fields in the records other than those specified under `metadata`.
 Note that these will not be accessible from the UI for any user, only retrievable using the Python SDK.
+- `vector_settings` (optional): A list of vector settings (up to 5) to use for similarity search.
+- `guidelines` (optional): A set of guidelines for the annotators.
+These will appear in the dataset settings in the UI.

 If you haven't done so already, check the sections above to learn about each of them.